Alrex Side Effects

 Applies to loteprednol ophthalmic: ophthalmic gel/jelly, ophthalmic ointment, ophthalmic suspension

-In addition to its needed effects, some unwanted effects may be caused by loteprednol ophthalmic (the active ingredient contained in Alrex).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, loteprednol ophthalmic (the active ingredient contained in Alrex) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blurred vision or other change in vision

 - sensitivity of the eyes to light